akelly1954/Samples/README.md

 # Welcome.

-This project includes new software I've developed in the past year (since Jan 2022), as well as some newly rewritten older code from prehistoric times.
+This project includes software I've developed in the past year or so (since Jan 2022), as well as some rewritten older code from prehistoric times.

 Whereas my original intent was to release the project into the Github mainstream, I now realize, a year++ later,